cartermjones/computer-networking-with-python/README.md

 The server.py script is capable of serving files to both through the CLI and through a browser.

-In IDLE, it can be run using Run->Run Module (F5).
-In the CLI, it can run this way:
+To run the server.py script, enter the following into the CLI from the directory where server.py and the files to be served are located:

-py server.py
+py server.py port_number

-Once the server is running, information can be requested from it by going to a browser and querying like so:
+Once the server is running, information can be requested from it by going to a browser and querying like so (assuming a port number of 8080):

 http://127.0.0.1:8080/filename